pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 sidebar_label: Keyword Support
 ---

-## Support for OpenAPI Keywords

-OpenAPI contracts may contain the logical keywords `anyOf`, `allOf`, and `oneOf` in schema definitions, which are used to support rich domain models, or validate a value against multiple criteria.
-This section explains in a little more detail how we approach handling these keywords in PactFlow.
+OpenAPI contracts may contain the logical keywords `anyOf`, `allOf`, and `oneOf` in schema definitions, which are used to support rich domain models, validate a value against multiple criteria and generally encourage reuse.
+This section explains in detail how we approach handling these keywords in PactFlow and what you can do.

+## Supported OpenAPI Keywords

+PactFlow supports all three of the allowed OpenAPI Schema keywords.

-From JSON Schema [website](https://json-schema.org/understanding-json-schema/reference/combining.html), these can be summarised as:
+From the JSON Schema [website](https://json-schema.org/understanding-json-schema/reference/combining.html), the validation these keywords provide can be summarised as:

 * `allOf`: (AND) Must be valid against all of the subschemas
 * `anyOf`: (OR) Must be valid against any of the subschemas